utilitariant/genetics-notes/content/0. All Content/tRNA.md

  carry a specific amino acid and recognizes one or more of the mRNA codons that define the order of amino acids in a protein.

-Aminoacyl-tRNAs bind to the ribosome and add the corresponding amino acid to the polypeptide chain.
-Therefore, tRNAs are the molecules that actually “translate” the language of RNA into the language of proteins. each tRNA molecule is linked to its correct amino acid by one of a group of enzymes called [[Aminoacyl tRNA Synthetase]]
+Aminoacyl-tRNAs (charged tRNAs) bind to the ribosome A site, bringing the corresponding amino acid so that it can be added to the C terminus of the growing polypeptide chain.

 Modified nucleotide bases included in tRNAs:
-I

 Wobble rule...
 fewer tRNA than number of anti-codons